BradleyA/pi-display/create-message/README.md

 #### WARNING: These instructions are incomplete.
 Consider them as notes quickly drafted on a napkin rather than proper documentation!
--> Someday will places the information in a file for a docker container to read and display the status on the RaspBerry pi blinkt.
+-> Someday I will place the information in a file for a docker container to read and display the status on the RaspBerry pi blinkt.
 3/1/2018 scroll-phat/create-message.sh incluses cpu-temperature